ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

    - Configure SAP HANA System Replication:
       - [Automating SAP HANA Scale-Up System Replication by using the RHEL HA Add-On - 2.
 SAP HANA System Replication](https://access.redhat.com/articles/3004101#sap-hana-system-replication){: external}
 - A valid *RHEL for SAP Applications* or *RHEL for SAP Solutions* subscription is required to enable the repositories that you need to install SAP HANA and the resource agents for HA configurations.
-   The [RHEL for SAP Repositories and How to Enable Them](https://access.redhat.com/articles/6072011){: external} knowledge base article describes how to enable the required repositories.
+   The [RHEL for SAP Subscriptions and Repositories](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_sap_solutions/8/html/rhel_for_sap_subscriptions_and_repositories/asmb_enable_repo_rhel-for-sap-subscriptions-and-repositories-8#con_hana_rhel-for-sap-subscriptions-and-repositories-8){: external} documentation describes how to enable the required repositories.

 ## Configuring SAP HANA System Replication in a RHEL HA Add-On cluster on IBM {{site.data.keyword.powerSys_notm}}
 {: #ha-rhel-hana-sr-configure-sr}